 Ringling Circus Museum, Sarasota, Florida, USA

-The 3800-square foot model of the circus itself demonstrates the grandeur of the traveling show as well as the hidden challenges such as quarantined animals, feeding that many people daily, and laundry.
+The 3800-square-foot circus model demonstrates the grandeur of the traveling show as well as its hidden challenges, such as quarantined animals, feeding that many people daily, and laundry.
+551

 Ringling Circus Museum: 5401 Bay Shore Rd, Sarasota, Florida, USA